alancybershield-spec/Alan-Cybersecurity-Portfolio/README.md

 correctly aggregated individual 4625 events into a single brute‑force alert.

 ### Wazuh Threat Hunting — Rule 60204 July 19 2026 (Severity 10).png
-This screenshot also shows Wazuh detecting a high‑severity brute‑force attack on a difeerent date and time.
+This screenshot also shows Wazuh detecting a high‑severity brute‑force attack on a different date and time.
 Rule 60204 (Multiple Windows Logon Failures) is triggered when Wazuh correlates a rapid sequence of failed login attempts within a short time window.
 This confirms that again, the SIEM correctly aggregated individual 4625 events into a single brute‑force alert.